cudanlab/cudanlab.github.io/content/about.md

 Since its inception, **the CUDAN approach is evolving** over this vision as it is the explicitly funded mission of the ERA Chair holder and CUDAN team to form and formulate the ERA chair research and management principles, obviously in line with the original proposal, yet also open for radical innovation. **Herein lies a rare or even unique high-risk/high-gain opportunity that cuts across disciplines** and even established funding panels and domains (e.g. as defined by the ERC).

 The CUDAN ERA Chair project is funded with 2.5m Euro through the Horizon 2020 research and innovation program of the European Commission (Grant No. 810961).
-Complementary equipment funding of 200k Euro was provided through the Mobilitas+ program of the Estoniain Research Council.
+Complementary equipment funding of 200k Euro was provided through the Mobilitas+ program of the Estonian Research Council.

 We are happy to report, that a broad spectrum of [publications]({{< relref "publications" >}}) are currently coming to fruition, fulfilling the original grant agreement, while feeding into the initial and ongoing long-term challenges as outlined by the ERA Chair holder.